BMAT-Apps/MS_Diagnostic_Tool/README.md

   * Total CVS: enter the % of CVS positive lesions across all eligible (\*) brain lesions (e.g. 56%).

- This rule yields better diagnostic but is tedious and time consuming (manual counting of all eligible cerebral lesions).

   * Select6\*: Enter the Select6\* results for CVS.<sup>1</sup> Either Yes or No

   * Select3\*: Enter the Select3\* results for CVS.<sup>1</sup> Either Yes or No

- If results from more than one CVS diagnostic assessments are entered together, only one will be used for inference, based on the following order: (1) Total CVS, (2) Ro6, (3) Ro3
+ If results from more than one CVS diagnostic assessments are entered together, only one will be used for inference, based on the following order: (1) Total CVS, (2) Ro6, (3) Ro3.
+Total CVS yields better diagnostic but is tedious and time consuming (manual counting of all eligible cerebral lesions).

 * CL: Enter the number of CL of the subject.<sup>2</sup>